Table of Contents

 - HRMS can save 2,357 hours per year of manager time for a 200-employee workforce.

-How Does an HRMS Benefit Employees?
+Chapter 6.
+How Does An HRMS Benefit Employees?

 An HRMS shapes the employee experience (EX).
 It defines the way your people engage with your company.